MattEttler/architecture-toolkit/index.md

 A blob of tips, tricks, observations, and techniques I have picked up while learning how to plan, and communicate those plas.

 ### Tips and Tricks
+#### Planar Embedding
+Having trouble with keeping a clean flow to your view?
 Check if your graph is Planar Embeddable:
 ```
 E = edges